 There's a great diversity in the fire regimes (frequency and severity of fires) across Australia.
 Influences include both human intervention and natural factors such as changes in vegetation patterns over millions of years and fluctuations in weather and climate.

-Aboriginal people have also played a significant role in past and present fire regimes over many thousands of years and continue to manage large parts of Australia through the careful use of fire.
+Aboriginal people have managed fire regimes for thousands of years and continue to manage large parts of Australia through the careful use of fire.

-One of the best tools to combat wildfires is fire itself.
+One of the best tools to combat bushfires is fire itself.
 Quite literally, fighting fire with fire.

 Historically fire was an important tool to maintain plant and animal species that people relied on for survival.
 Parts of the North Kimberley (where we have a partnership with Wunambal Gaambera) are among the only places in Australia to record no small mammal extinctions.
 Here plant and animal communities still rely on small, low-severity fires burnt under Aboriginal stewardship.

 Strict cultural protocols around lighting fires were once common and today many of our partnerships with Aboriginal groups still maintain these protocols through the role of elders in determining where and when controlled burns are ignited.